th1j5/ouroboros.rocks/content/en/docs/Tools/rumba.md

 router, _n1_ is registered in [_e1_, _e2_, _e3_].

-All this may look a bit unfamiliar and may take some time to get used to (and maybe an option for rumba where the experiment is defined in terms of the IPCPs rather than the layers/DIFs might be more intuitive), but once one gets the hang of this, defining complex network topologies really becomes childs play.
+All this may look a bit unfamiliar and may take some time to get used to (and maybe an option for Rumba where the experiment is defined in terms of the IPCPs rather than the layers/DIFs might be more intuitive), but once one gets the hang of this, defining complex network topologies really becomes childs play.